TakehideSoh/Scarab4Binder/README.md

--   This repository [Scarab4Binder](https://github.com/TakehideSoh/Scarab4Binder) is a fork from two repositories.
+-   This repository [Scarab4Binder](https://github.com/TakehideSoh/Scarab4Binder) is a fork from the following repository.
     -   [Almond Example](https://github.com/almond-sh/examples)
         -   A collection of [Jupyter](http://jupyter.org/) notebooks showing what you can do with the [Almond](https://almond.sh/) Scala kernel.